cvat-ai/cvat/site/content/en/docs/manual/basics/creating-multi-tasks.md

 - [Project](/docs/manual/basics/creating_an_annotation_task/#projects), [labels](/docs/manual/basics/creating_an_annotation_task/#labels), [select files](/docs/manual/basics/creating_an_annotation_task/#select-files) and [advanced configuration](/docs/manual/basics/creating_an_annotation_task/#advanced-configuration) are filled in the same way as when [creating an annotation task](/docs/manual/basics/creating_an_annotation_task/).

-> It is not yet possible to use cloud storage to choose data for multi tasks.
+> It is not possible yet to use cloud storages for multi tasks creation.

 ![](/images/image257.jpg)

-1. Let's specify in the `Name` field the string `Road_annotation-{{index}}-{{file_name}}`, where `Road_annotation` is “any text” (let it match the name of the task type), after it will be specified the task index number and the video file name.
+1. Let's specify in the `Name` field the `Road_annotation-{{index}}-{{file_name}}` string, where `Road_annotation` is “any text” (let it match to the task type name).
+The task index number and the video file name will be specified after it.
 1. After selecting files, file names will be shown under the `Select files` section.
-   If there are more than 4 files, then only the total number of selected files will be displayed.
+   In case of there are more than 4 files, the total number of selected files will be displayed only.

    ![](/images/image258.jpg)